Best and Worst Foods for Bone Health

 Taking care of your bones is critical; and while we all know the bone strengthening benefits from consuming dairy products, as well as fruits and vegetables, there’s much more to know.

-Here are some great suggestion for building and maintaining strong bones: Eat a balanced diet rich in calcium and vitamin D. Examples of calcium-rich foods are dairy products - milk, yogurts and cheeses; dark, green leafy vegetables such as broccoli, spinach and kale; sesame seeds; calcium-fortified juices; whole grains including cereal and breads made with calcium-fortified flour; and canned fish with bones that you can eat, such as sardines and salmon.
+Here are some great suggestions for building and maintaining strong bones: Eat a balanced diet rich in calcium and vitamin D. Examples of calcium-rich foods are dairy products - milk, yogurts and cheeses; dark, green leafy vegetables such as broccoli, spinach and kale; sesame seeds; calcium-fortified juices; whole grains including cereal and breads made with calcium-fortified flour; and canned fish with bones that you can eat, such as sardines and salmon.

 The amount of calcium you need varies with age, but on average, experts recommend between 1000 and 1300 mg a day.
 An 8 ounce serving of milk has around 300 milligrams of calcium.
 In order to absorb calcium, your body needs vitamin D. If you go out in the sun for just 20 minutes a day, you can make it naturally (but this depends on factors such as skin color, age and amount exposed).
 You can also get vitamin D from some mushrooms, sardines, cod liver oil, egg yolks and fortified foods such as cereal and milk.
 The Food and Drug Administration recommends consuming at least 400 IU of vitamin D daily, but this is considered very modest based on recent research.
 If you prefer to take supplements, get your vitamin D levels tested and speak with your health provider.